simonerom/iotex-docs/README.md

 - [Mainnnet](https://iotexscan.io)
 - [Testnet](https://testnet.iotexscan.io)

+## Wallet
+[ioPay](https://iopay.iotex.io/) is the wallet built by core-dev for our users to manage their digital assets.

 ## Get Started for Dapp Development

-If you are interested in develop applications on top of IoTeX blockchain, [codelab](http://codelabs.iotex.io/) is the best starting point for developers!
+If you are interested in developing applications on top of IoTeX blockchain, [codelab](http://codelabs.iotex.io/) is the best starting point for developers!

 ## Chat With Us

-We are radically open-mnded and value open-mindedness and  transparency.
+We are radically open-minded and value open-mindedness and transparency.

 If you found bugs and places that need to be improved, please file issues under https://github.com/iotexproject/iotex-core/issues for the open-source community to investigate.